Address verification service improves online payment security

 AVS and CVV: How do they help reduce credit card fraud?

-, a verified address helps to increase the chances that the customer is the actual cardholder.
+When a card is not present, a verified address helps to increase the chances that the customer is the actual cardholder.
 In fact, AVS helps add an extra layer of security.

 - Card Verification Value (CVV or CVV2) are the last three numbers on the back of a credit card or debit card.